FelixWolf/pyverse_old/readme.md

 Current status
 ------
 zerocode.py (Fully implemented):
-    bytes pyverse.zerocode.decode(bytes)
+-bytes pyverse.zerocode.decode(bytes)
-    bytes pyverse.zerocode.encode(bytes)
+-bytes pyverse.zerocode.encode(bytes)

 template.py (Partually implemented, needs to be rewritten):
-    No extra info, no need to document because of being rewritten
+-No extra info, no need to document because of being rewritten

 message.py (Fully implemented?):
-    No extra info at the moment
+-No extra info at the moment

 packet.py (Junk code, needs to be rewritten(MAYBE?)):
-    No extra info at the moment
+-No extra info at the moment

 Contribution
 ------